brendt/stitcher.io/src/content/blog/2022-03-27-strategies.md

 We can't narrow down parameter types, we can only widen them; that's called [contravariance](/blog/liskov-and-type-safety).

-So on the one hand we have an interface that says that our strategies can take _any_ type of input (`<hljs type>mixed</hljs>`); but on the other hand we have our strategy classes that tell us they can only work with a _specific_ type op input.
+So on the one hand we have an interface that says that our strategies can take _any_ type of input (`<hljs type>mixed</hljs>`); but on the other hand we have our strategy classes that tell us they can only work with a _specific_ type of input.

 _If_ we want to go further into the rabbit hole, then there's no other conclusion to make than that our interface isn't actually telling the truth: we're not making strategies that work with _any_ kind of input, and so it doesn't make sense to have an interface tell us that we do.
 This interface is essentially telling a lie, and there's no reason to keep it.